 When we begin to analyze the squat we find that it is an exercise that primarily trains the calf muscles, hamstrings, quadriceps and glutes.
 In addition, there is a lot of activity in the muscles of the spine to stabilize the body.
 This is called trunk stiffness or trunk stability and is necessary to ensure that we don't fall over.
 In short, an exercise with great potential!
 There is a certain technique associated with performing a squat in the gym.
 Its purpose is to establish boundary conditions to ensure the safety of the athlete.

 This looks like this in a (back) squat;

-Place your feet hip-width apart with the toes pointing slightly outwards
+Place your feet hip-width away with toes pointing slightly outward

-- Tilt your pelvis slightly to create a slightly concave back.
+Tilt your pelvis slightly to create a slightly hollow back

-- Sink down making sure to keep the weight on the back/center of the foot and the upper body upright as much as possible
+Sink down taking care to keep the weight on the back/middle of the foot and the upper body upright as much as possible

-- Sink to a hip angle of at least 90 degrees while keeping the upper body as upright as possible
+Sink to at least a 90-degree angle at the hip while keeping the upper body upright as much as possible

 The perfect squat:

-- Make sure your squat technique is good.
-You can check this by filming your squat and watch it again.
-Also, the assessment of the squat by a professional can be of added value.
+Make sure your squat technique is good.
+You can check this by filming your squat and watching it back.
+Having a professional review your squat can also add value.

-- If you have complaints with squatting, it may help to temporarily adapt the exercise.
-See what you can do and adapt the exercise by temporarily using less training weight or by reducing the range of motion.
+If you have symptoms when squatting, it may well help to adjust the exercise temporarily.
+See what you can do and adjust the exercise by temporarily using less training weight or reducing the range of motion.

-- When you have complaints, visit your physiotherapist to determine what is causing the complaints.
-The physiotherapist can make a diagnosis and come up with an adequate treatment plan together with you.
+If you have symptoms, visit your physical therapist to determine what is causing the symptoms.
+The physical therapist can diagnose and work with you to come up with an appropriate treatment plan.